2016 Gastroenterology and Coding Update

-- Implement all CPT changes affecting gastroenterology practice in 2015.
-Participants will become familiar with all new, revised and deleted codes for 2015 and review questions from the 2014 code changes
+- Implement all CPT changes affecting gastroenterology practice in 2016, become familiar with all new, revised and deleted codes for 2016 and review questions regarding 2015 code changes

-- Implement all gastroenterology-specific changes for the ICD-9 to ICD-10 transition, effective October 1, 2015
+- Resolve implementation challenges for all gastroenterology-specific changes for the ICD-9 to ICD-10 transition

-- Discuss, evaluate, and analyze GI payer contracts.
-Participants will be able to evaluate payer rules, policies and obligations for their specific medical practice
+- Discuss, evaluate and analyze GI payer contracts.
+Understand the evaluation of payer rules, policies and obligations for your specific medical practice

-- Evaluate and resolve specific coding issues regarding GI practice such as colonoscopy screening coding issues, determining average-risk versus high-risk patients and screening versus diagnostic procedures, multiple endoscopy billing and other issues.
+- Evaluate and resolve specific coding issues regarding GI practice such as colonoscopy screening coding issues, determining average-risk versus high-risk patients and screening versus diagnostic procedures and multiple endoscopy billing

-- Discuss and understand Recovery Audit Contractor (RAC) audits, Zone Program Integrity Contracts (ZPICs) audits, Office of the Inspector General (OIG), and other government sponsored billing and coding audit programs
+- Discuss and understand the importance of compliance plans and the roles of Recovery Audit Contractor (RAC) audits, Zone Program Integrity Contractor (ZPIC) audits, Office of the Inspector General (OIG) and other government-sponsored billing and coding audit programs

 - Implement coding strategies for new and emergent GI technology.
-Participants will learn how to code for these technologies
+Learn how to code for these technologies

-- Implement GI billing and coding procedures regarding ancillary practice such as pathology and anesthesia services, as well as new evaluation and management services, i.e. transitional care, chronic care coordination codes, telephone and online services, and nutritional services
+- Implement GI billing and coding procedures regarding ancillary practices, such as pathology and anesthesia services, as well as new evaluation and management services, i.e., transitional care, chronic care coordination codes, telephone and online services and nutritional services

-Practicing gastrointestinal endoscopists and surgeons, coding and billing professionals, practice managers, and practice professionals involved in the business management of a GI medical practice.
+Practicing gastrointestinal endoscopists and surgeons, coding and billing professionals, practice managers and practice professionals involved with the business management of a GI medical practice.